ospfranco/ospfranco.github.io/_posts/2023-08-11-react native rust module guide.md

   }
   ```

 - We will use a crate called `cbindgen` that will help us generate a C header for our Rust functions.
-We will automate the header creation by creating a `build.rs` that runs everytime our project is compiled/checked.
+We will automate the header creation by creating a `build.rs` that runs every time our project is compiled/checked.
 First we are going to add the dependency as a `[build-dependencies]`, the project `Cargo.toml`:

   ```toml
   [build-dependencies]